When to Refer

 If in Doubt, Please Feel Free to Consult

-If you need guidance about whether or how to intervene with a student, professional therapists at the Counseling Center are available for consultation.
+If you need guidance about whether or how to intervene with a student, Counseling Services professional therapists are available for consultation.
 Call 541-346-3227 and ask to speak with a therapist regarding a concern you have about a student.
 The front desk staff will put you in touch with a therapist or will have someone call you back at the earliest convenience.

 Through the care and commitment of the entire campus, we can help students transform life’s challenges into learning experiences.
 With your genuine support and, if needed, professional help, most students are able to weather their crises and go on to attain personal fulfillment and academic success.